 - Type of Exercise

-The heart rate is an indicator of the intensity of effort and how your body is adapting to it.
+The heart rate is an indicator of the strength of effort and how your body is adapting to it.

 Your maximum heart rate is about 220 minus your age.
-During a moderately intense workout you should be aiming for a heart rate in the region of 50-69% of your maximum heart rate.
-During an intensive workout, you should aim for 70-95% of your maximum rate.
+During a moderately intense workout, you should be aiming for a heart rate in the region of 50-69% of your maximum heart rate.
+During an intensive workout, you should aim for 70-95% of your maximum price.

-Exercising at below your target heart rate means you’re under training and not working to your body’s full potential.
-You’re neither burning enough calories to lose weight, or developing enough endurance required to build muscle strength.
+Exercising below your target heart rate means you’re under training and not working to your body’s full potential.
+You’re neither burning enough calories to lose weight or developing enough endurance required to build muscle strength.

-Using a heart rate monitor allows you to receive real time information regarding the rate at which your heart is working.
+Using a heart rate monitor allows you to receive real-time information regarding the rate at which your heart is working.
 By being able to keep within your target range, you’ll be able to get the maximum benefit from your workout.
-However, you should never work strictly to the monitor.
+However, you should never work strictly on the monitor.
 Always listen to your body first.
 If something starts to hurt, or you start feeling dizzy, STOP!
-Take a rest, call it a day, and go consult your doctor.
+Take a rest, call it a day, and consult your doctor.

 How Does A Heart Rate Monitor Work?

-Typically there are two types of heart rate monitor.
-The first involves a strap being attached to your chest.
-These are made from a range of materials including soft plastic and breathable smart fabrics.
+Typically there are two types of heart rate monitors.
+The first involves a strap that is attached to your chest.
+These are made from a range of materials, including soft plastic and breathable smart fabrics.

 For women, sports bras are now available which have a heart rate transmitter attached to them.

 The second type of heart rate monitor does not require a chest strap.
-A pulse monitor, containing two sensors, is worn on the wrist and you have to place your fingers on the sensors in order to obtain a heart rate reading.
+A pulse monitor, containing two sensors, is worn on the wrist, and you have to place your fingers on the sensors to obtain a heart rate reading.
 Some models require that you stop moving to do this.

 More sophisticated heart monitors also have monitors you attach to your shoes.
-This allows you to track how far you have travelled and how fast you have moved.
-Others are connected to GPS which allows you to map courses, save your routes and compare performance.
+This allows you to track how far you have traveled and how fast you have moved.
+Others are connected to GPS, which will enable you to map courses, save your routes, and compare performance.

 Are Heart Rate Monitors Accurate?